 Magic Formula Investing simplifies the complex world of stock selection by focusing on two key metrics that capture a company’s quality and value.
 It’s a disciplined, rules-based approach that empowers investors to make rational decisions free from emotional bias.

-In the next section, we’ll delve deeper into the core principles that make the Magic Formula tick and explore how you can leverage them in your investment journey.
+In the next section, we’ll delve deeper into the core principles that make the Magic Formula tick and explore how you can leverage them in your portfolio design.

 Core Principles of Magic Formula Investing

-Understanding the mechanics of the Magic Formula is one thing, but grasping the underlying principles is what truly empowers you to apply it effectively.
+Understanding the mechanics of the Magic Formula is one thing, but grasping the underlying behavioral and structural principles is what truly empowers you to apply it effectively.
 Let’s unpack the core tenets that make this strategy a compelling approach for individual investors.

 Value and Quality: The Dual Focus